dotnet/vscode-dotnet-runtime/vscode-dotnet-runtime-extension/README.md

 * [CMake]
 * [Bicep]

-These extensions call into this extension to provide a unified way of downloading per-extension copies of the .NET Runtime for those extensions to use internally.
+The above extensions call into this extension to provide a unified way of downloading shared .NET Runtimes or .NET SDKs.
 If you already have an installation of .NET that you'd like to use, see [the troubleshooting section below](#i-already-have-a-net-runtime-or-sdk-installed-and-i-want-to-use-it).
 If you want to remove this extension completely, you will need to uninstall any extensions that depend on it first.
 If this extension is uninstalled, any .NET Runtimes installed by it will also be removed.

 ## Troubleshooting